 While you can certainly spray very decent auto finishes with the Q3, we recommend a 4 or 5-stage turbine system for auto work.
 The Q5 fits the bill perfectly!
-It’s our recommendation to anyone who does professional paint and finish work on vehicles.
+It’s our recommendation to anyone who does professional paint and finishes work on vehicles.

 Brute strength isn’t the only reason the Q5 is at the head of the pack, though.
 The big feature that sets this apart from the rest of the Q series (and the rest of the Fuji lineup) is a master speed control on the turbine itself!

 Being able to adjust the speed at the turbine as well as the settings on the gun makes it easier to find the ideal sweet spot where barely have any overspray or bounceback.
-That’s why the Q5 makes the most efficient use of materials of any HVLP system we’ve reviewed to date!
+That’s why the Q5 makes the most efficient use of materials of any HVLP paint sprayers we’ve reviewed to date!
 The savings can add up fast when you work with expensive materials all week long!

 It packs all its extra power and features into the same size case as the Q3!
 It’s only a pound or so heavier, too.
-It has an identical, sturdy metal crate with a handle and gun holder built in.
+It has an identical, sturdy metal crate with a handle and gun holder built-in.

 It’s very nearly as quiet, too, even though it has a more industrial motor!
-At a distance of 15ft, the Q5 only makes 63 db of noise, while at 20ft it puts out 60 db.
-That’s just a 1-db difference from the Q3!
+At a distance of 15ft, the Q5 only makes 63 dB of noise, while at 20ft it puts out 60 dB.
+That’s just a 1-dB difference from the Q3!

 So, this one is still 50% quieter than other turbine systems, even models far less powerful!
-Again, the agreed-upon standard for a normal conversation is around 60 db, so this is a significantly less noisy sprayer to work with all day long.
+Again, the agreed-upon standard for a normal conversation is around 60 dB, so this is a significantly less noisy sprayer to work with all day long.